 Seventeen something photographers gathered to venture out to the hidden gem that is Laurel Hill.
 Four cars, a lot of cameras, and a small town called Tumut – about 5 hours over the horizon.

 As our trip began, and Sydney became a speck in the mirror, I could swear the air became clearer, easier to breathe.
 The sky opened up, with a furthered horizon.
 I felt as if a cloud lifted from my head, a weight gone, from my shoulders, and my eyes opened.
 Quite literally, away from the big smoke.

-I was one of the few first timers to Laurel Hill, the home of the Sugarpine Walk, so the only expectations I had were what I’d seen on Instagram and from other photographers that had been before.
+I was one of the few first-timers to Laurel Hill, the home of the Sugarpines Walk, so the only expectations I had were what I’d seen on Instagram and from other photographers that had been before.

 Camera shutters, directions being thrown around, noise, laughter, chatter.
 Fantastic things, though things that would crowd that feeling of isolation.
 Or so I thought.

 Honestly, it didn’t bother me much.
 The business, the hustle and bustle.
 The creative vibes flowing were high.
 With such an awesome group, in an incredible place, it was bound to be an incredible time in the forest regardless.
 Excitement followed – and we’d only just stopped by Tumut en route to the forest.

 Winding forest roads, fog, the dying light.
 Dirt roads, mud, a heavy camera bag.
 Two steps into the trees, one look up.

 No expectation, no hashtag, no finely combed photograph of a model amongst the trees could have done any justice to seeing those pines with two human eyes.